PortsMaster/PortMaster-New/ports/render96ex/README.md

 You may need to adjust your gamepad configuration in the option menu depending on your CFW and the handheld model.

+If you have updated the port and still have control issues with D-PAD only handheld (weird shoulder button ghost inputs for exemple) try to reset the configuration, see here below **How to reset configuration**.

 ## Menus

 The option menu can be accessed during the game by pressing **Start** then **R1** (this is R on N64 gamepad).